Phone Number

 Mon - Sat: 9AM - 6PM

 In the demanding world of office settings, maintaining optimum hand function is paramount.
 The incessant typing and mouse usage can sometimes lead to debilitating conditions such as Carpal Tunnel Syndrome (CTS).
-Fortunately, there’s a beacon of hope through carpal tunnel surgery, specifically designed to alleviate the discomfort and restore hand function.
+Fortunately, there’s a beacon of hope through carpal tunnel Procedure, specifically designed to alleviate the discomfort and restore hand function.
 This procedure is a common respite for many office workers facing the menace of CTS.
-This article delves into the pre and post-operative journey of carpal tunnel surgery, shedding light on what to expect, preparation, the surgery procedure, and the road to recovery, especially tailored for the diligent office worker.
+This article delves into the pre and post-operative journey of carpal tunnel Procedure, shedding light on what to expect, preparation, the Procedure procedure, and the road to recovery, especially tailored for the diligent office worker.

 Section Summary